AdaCore/spark2014/docs/lrm/source/language-defined-aspects-and-attributes.rst

 .. _tu-fe-language_defined_attributes-01:

-1. The following attributes are in |SPARK| no other Ada language defined attributes are in SPARK:
+1. The following attributes are in |SPARK|.

 ===================================== ====================== ====================================================
 Attribute                              Allowed in SPARK 2014 Comment